ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 --- abstract

 The Transport Services architecture {{I-D.pauly-taps-arch}} defines a system that allows applications to use transport networking protocols flexibly.
-This document serves as a guide to implementation on how to build a system that provides such an interface.
+This document serves as a guide to implementation on how to build such a system.

 --- middle